mongodb/docs/source/mms-console.rst

 <http://jira.mongodb.org/>`_, enter their username in the dialogue
 that appears.
 To add additional users who created accounts with the "`account registration page <https://mms.10gen.com/user/register/user>`_", enter their email addresses as their username.
-If the account specified is found, these users now have access to MMS account.
+If the console finds the specified account, these users will now have access to MMS account.

 If you are using :ref:`MMS groups <mms-groups>`, you can create secondary groups to segregate monitored servers and users within a